Articles

 Martin MacLeod

 [Do you believe that the strength of bleachable-grade softwood kraft pulp changes significantly if kappa number is raised or lowered by only a few units?
-In fact, in the normal kappa range of bleachable-grade pulps, overall strength is constant (assuming that the wood chips and pulping conditions don't change)]
+In fact, in the target kappa range of bleachable-grade pulping, overall strength is constant (assuming that the wood chips and pulping conditions don't change)]

 The Half-Life of Biological Knots in Kraft Pulping